carreraprogrammer/Solutions-clojure/README.md

 ```
 {:invoice-item/id     "ii2"
   :invoice-item/sku "SKU 2"}
 ```

 - An invoice has two fields :invoice/id (its identifier) and :invoice/items a vector of invoice items

 #### Invoice Item Conditions
-- At least have one item that has IVA 19
+- At least have one item that has :iva 19%
 - At least one item has retention :ret\_fuente 1%
 - Every item must satisfy EXACTLY one of the above two conditions.
-This means that an item cannot have BOTH IVA 19 and retention :ret\_fuente 1%.
+This means that an item cannot have BOTH :iva 19% and retention :ret\_fuente 1%.
 ## Problem 2: Core Generating Functions
   Given the invoice defined in **invoice.json** found in this GoogleDrive, generate an invoice that passes the spec **::invoice** defined in **invoice-spec.clj**.
 Write a function that as an argument receives a file name (a JSON file name in this case) and returns a clojure map such that